Hajewiet/Nimbly-Framework/readme.md

 ## Layers
-There are three application layers: core, contrib and ext.
+There are two application layers: core and ext.

 __core__
 System core providing basic features like routing, template engine and data storage.
 The core should not be changed.

-__contrib__
-Reserved for code (normally modules) by others or for sharing modules between projects.

 __ext__
 Extension layer.
 All your custom code goes in this layer.
 You can extend the core with custom features or overwrite any core feature.
 To overwrite a core route, template or library with your own version, just place it under the same path.